Complete Guide to John Locke Essay Competition

 Today, we produce unfathomable amounts of data, leading the OECD to call data a “key pillar of 21st-century growth.”[1]
 Legislators, politicians and the popular press have increasingly called for ownership of data.[2]

-Outline the topic of discussion and background information about the state of data ownership.
+Outline the topic of discussion and background information.
+Here, the author explains the current state of data ownership.

 Ownership is generally defined as “full and complete control with recognised legal rights,” with legal discretion for the rightsholder to exploit, change, destroy, possess, exclude others from and transfer their property.[3]
 An ownership right for personal data does not currently exist in the legal statutes of any industrialised country.[4]
 Property laws intentionally exclude personal data from subject matter definitions and newly introduced regulatory frameworks do not specify data ownership.[5]
 [6]